sjvermeu/sjvermeu.github.io/content/pages/about.md

 and standardization within both on premise and cloud) at [KBC Group](http://www.kbc.com) and am living happily in Mechelen, a city near Brussels (also Belgium).

+I am also self-employed as side-job to be able to help out people and companies, with focus on IT service engineering and formal validation of software code.

 I'm a heavy proponent of the Free Software movement.
 I'm an active [Gentoo Linux](http://www.gentoo.org) user (a Linux meta-distribution)